dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 ## Pseudorandom matrix generation

-The function Gen takes as input a seed, seedA, of length lenA=128 bits and an implicit dimension n that is fixed per parameter set, and outputs an n * n pseudorandom matrix A, where all the coefficients are in Z_q.
+The function `Gen` takes as input a seed, _seedA_, of length _lenA=128_ bits and an implicit dimension _n_ that is fixed per parameter set, and outputs an _n * n_ pseudorandom matrix A, where all the coefficients are in _Z_q_.
-There are two options for instantiating Gen: one based on AES128 and another based on SHAKE128.
+There are two options for instantiating `Gen`: one based on AES128 and another based on SHAKE128.
 In both cases, the matrix A is generated row-by-row from A[0,0] to A[n-1,n-1].